 Coinberry aspires to be simple and easy, and it’s hard to see how it could be any more user-friendly.
 Like most platforms, you set up an account by entering personal information into the system and waiting for it to be verified.
 FINTRAC regulates Coinberry, so all customers must be authenticated before they can trade.

 Once you are verified, which should only take a matter of minutes thanks to an Equifax-powered ID verification system, you’ll need to fund your account.
-You can simply use Interac electronic fund transfer to send Canadian Dollars directly to Coinberry or use a direct wire transfer or credit card.
+You can simply use Interac electronic fund transfer to send Canadian Dollars directly to Coinberry or use a direct wire transfer, debit card, or credit card by linking your bank account.
 Once your account is verified and funded, you can start buying and selling with a few clicks.

 The simplicity of Coinberry’s interface initially doesn’t seem indicative of its full cryptocurrency exchange offerings.
 There are no complicated candlestick displays or customization options to distract you from the simple process of buying and selling.
 You can adjust the pricing display by selecting a timeframe for the view, but that’s about it.